mohit614/spacecrab/README.md

 Configure your aws cli with root or admin access and run `python manager.py` to get started.

+## More Words ##

+You can read our blog post about this here: https://developer.atlassian.com/blog/2017/10/project-spacecrab-breach-detection/

 ## Authors ##

 * @dagrz